frhl/genoppi-v4/README.md

-**NOTE: This is a legacy version.
+**NOTE: This is a legacy version and is out of date.
 See https://github.com/lagelab/Genoppi for the newest version.**